sethvargo/vault-on-gke/README.md

 provision HashiCorp Vault on Kuberenetes step-by-step (aka "the hard way"), please follow Kelsey's repository instead.

-**This version of the configurations work with Terraform 0.11.
-If you are using Terraform 0.12+, please use the `sethvargo/12` branch.** These configurations will migrate to 0.12 style by default when Terraform 0.12.5 is released or when a large enough mass of adopters have migrated to Terraform 0.12.
+**These configurations require Terraform 0.12+!** For support with Terraform 0.11, please use the git tag v0.1.2 series.

 ## Feature Highlights